Q. When do backups run? And can I schedule a fixed start time?

 Example:

-A. Yes, Objects in Salesforce have audit fields (CreatedByID, CreatedDate, LastModifiedbyID, LastModifiedDate) that are read-only by default as they are populated by Salesforce upon creation or modifications of records.
-If you would like to restore Audit fields, you can do that from the Salesforce.com setup page: Enable "Set Audit Fields upon Record Creation" and "Update Records with Inactive Owners" For more information, see here.
+A. Yes, Objects in Salesforce have audit fields (CreatedByID, CreatedDate, LastModifiedbyID, LastModifiedDate) that are read-only by default, as they are populated by Salesforce upon creation or modifications of records.
+If you would like to restore Audit fields, you can do that from the Salesforce.com setup page: Enable "Set Audit Fields upon Record Creation" and "Update Records with Inactive Owners"

 Q. If a source object has an additional field, will the restore to a destination object that’s missing the field succeed?

-Q. Does OwnBackup Archive support GDPR Request?
+Q. Does the Archive product support GDPR Request?

 Q. What if I have triggers on the records I plan to archive/ unarchive?